vramana/blog/content/posts/common-voice.md

 ## Problem

-Common Voice uses Auth0 as it's authentication platform.
+Common Voice uses Auth0 as it's authentication provider.
 Auth0 has a limit for number of free users.
 The expected users of the self-hosted instance to be at least 3x the provided free limit.

 My friend asked if I can look into any authentication system like LDAP or [Keycloak](https://www.keycloak.org/).
 My first reaction was like _What?
 Why?_
-Why do you need any authentication platform when you have a bunch of platforms that already support OAuth?
+Why do you need another authentication provider when you have a bunch of platforms that already support OAuth?
 I told him I will see if I can integrate the application with either their self-hosted GitLab or Mattermost instance.

 I browsed through common-voice repository to take a look at how hard it would be change authentication platform.